Skip nav to main content.

 Let us look at what we need to measure and how we should address the issues associated with it.

-1. Average Handling Time (AHT)
+1. Average Interaction Time (AIT)

 How long does it take for the customer interaction to get over from start to finish?

-2. First Contact Resolution (FCR)
+2. First Call Resolution (FCR)

-Are we resolving customer issues in their first contact with us?
+Are we resolving customer issues in their first call with us?
 This is a sign of how equipped our agents are to address customer issues, and it is also a mark of maturity in our customer service operations.

 Are our agents empowered to do things?